 The environment and physical constraints of our building determine many aspects of our curriculum provision.
-Specialising in Light Vehicle Maintenance and Vocational Life Skills the Centre is separated into workshops, learning centres and administration suites on the ground floor of a factory unit, well in excess of 1.000M2.
+Specialising in Light Vehicle Maintenance and Vocational Life Skills.
+The Centre is separated into workshops, learning centres and administration suites on the ground floor of a factory unit, approximately 500M2 in size.